tonig-evo/tutorial_python/README.md

 Questions

-a) Create two lists, one for each species, containing the first gene identifiers of each line (the so called seed orthologs)
+- Create two lists, one for each species, containing the first gene identifiers of each line (the so called seed orthologs)
-b) Create a dictionary “homologs” with the keys of the seed ortholog of species 1.
+- Create a dictionary “homologs” with the keys of the seed ortholog of species 1.
 Each entry should contain the seed ortholog of species 2. e.g. homologs('ENSTGUP00000011593')
 >> ENSGALP00000021957

 ## 9. Rpy (to produce fancy graphs)